operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

           ~$item.url~
           ~end~

+**Annotations by line number:**

--  Bump the version; you know the drill by now
+**Line 5** Bump the version; you know the drill by now

--  Docker-enabled bundles have a ``docker`` configuration section, indicating exactly which container should be used.
+**Line 6** Docker-enabled bundles have a ``docker`` configuration section, indicating exactly which container should be used.
 We use the same image name that we built our Dockerfile with.
 Specifying "latest" for the tag will cause Relay to pull the most recent version of the image when running the commmands from the bundle.
 This is useful for local development, and potentially for other specialized use cases, but for a proper release, you’ll want to both build your image with a specific tag, and also lock your bundle to that tag.

--  We’ve changed the path to the executable.
+**Line 14** We’ve changed the path to the executable.
 This is from inside the container, so it needs to match up with where the code was installed when the image was built.

 Once we install it, we can see from Relay’s logs that it has been notified and is downloading the image: